Code-Institute-Submissions/Milestone_Project_1-5/README.md

 # FreeTube

-Enjoy movies, so this website is made just for you to know the top movies.
+Enjoy movies, so this website is made just for you to know the best movies.

 ## What is FreeTube?
 Freetube has an extensive library of feature films, documentaries, TV shows, anime, and more.
 You can view informations anytime you want for free.